SAFE-Stack/docs/docs/client-server.md

 ```

 Note the use of the `promise { }` computation expression.
 This functions like `async { }` blocks that you already know, whilst the `fetchAs` function automatically deserializes the JSON back into a `Customer` array.

+#### Turning on Fable's JSON Converter
+By default, serialization between Fable and Giraffe **is not compatible**.
+In order to fix this, you must replace the JSON converter in Giraffe with Fable's own `IJsonSerializer`.

+If you are using the dotnet SAFE Template, this will automatically be done for you - see the `config` function in `Server.fs`.

 ### Sharing data using Fable.Remoting